You-NeverKnow/algorithmPractice/README.md

 # algorithmPractice
-Practicing algorithms from Skienna book
+Implementation of some algorithms/DS from Skienna book

-Implementation of Binary Tree, and basic functions sort, insert, remove using its properties.